-Google is, extremely specific about their rankings and positioning in the top five outcomes for a keywords demonstrates that your article or content is high quality.
+- Google is, extremely specific about its rankings, and positioning in the top five outcomes for keywords demonstrates that your article or content is of high quality.

-Getting the top ranking on SERP is quit difficult but once you get, you will stay there for the longest time
+- Getting the top ranking on SERP is quite difficult but once you get, you will stay there for the longest time

-PPC: PPC known as pay-per-click, a model of digital marketing in which publicists pay a charge each time one of their advertisement is clicked.
-Basically, it’s a method for purchasing visits to your site, instead of endeavouring to “earn” those visits naturally.
+PPC: PPC is known as pay-per-click, a model of digital marketing in which publicists pay a charge each time one of their advertisements are clicked.
+It’s a method for purchasing visits to your site, instead of endeavoring to “earn” those visits naturally.

-Cost-per-impression (CPM) implies that you as a sponsor showing up on a SERP, pays the search engine for each 1,000 times your advertisement .shows up on the page.
+Cost-per-impression (CPM) implies that you as a sponsor showing up on a SERP, pay the search engine for every 1,000 times your advertisement .shows up on the page.
 The visitor doesn’t need to navigate, it’s just about page impressions.
-If you’ve learnt just the same old thing new from this, at that point the information that the M in CPM implies 1,000 is as yet a decent fact.
+If you’ve learned just the same old thing new from this, at that point the information that the M in CPM implies 1,000 is as yet a decent fact.